 - Click Advanced and select the DNS tab.

 - If there are any DNS server IP addresses listed there, write them down for future reference, and remove them from this window.

 For Google Public DNS, select Use the following DNS server addresses.
 If there are any IP addresses listed in the Preferred DNS server or Alternate DNS server, write them down for future reference.

 Replace those addresses with the IP addresses of the Google DNS servers: 188.8.131.52 and 184.108.40.206.

 5] Reset Windows Update components

+At times, your computer might show this error due to an internet conflict.
+The Windows Update components are accountable for this error.
+Therefore, you may need to reset the Windows Update components to get rid of this problem.
 If nothing helps, maybe you need to reset the Windows Update components and see if that works for you.

 Hope something helps.